Konlan21/HNGx2/README.md

 ### Install project dependencies
 - pip install -r requirements.txt

 ### Create a Django database and run the migrations
+- Configure database settings in settings.py file to use your preferred database

 - python manage.py migrate

 ### Start the development server